How can I keep my savings accessible?

 This constitutes an emergency fund.
 In the event of a crisis, you can resort to it instead of liquidating your investments, or using expensive loans.

-The best way to be ready for life is to allow a professional financial advisor to review your situation.
+The best way to be ready for life is to allow a professional financial consultant to review your situation.
 Everyone faces different risks, so there is no single best approach to preparing for emergencies.
 The key is to have a range of assets or products tailored to your specific lifestyle needs.

 For more ways get you even more ready for your life talk to a friendly financial planner from Manulife Singapore.